Email Marketing Clicks Are Really That Easy

 The importance of @

 There isn’t a defining reason as to why some domain names are more susceptible to opening emails than others.
-But, it could be because the latter of the domain names are among the oldest; therefore they are less likely to engage with a business compared to those who use a newer email domain name.
+But, it could be because the latter of the domain names are among the oldest; therefore, they are less likely to engage with a business than those who use a newer email domain name.

 Specifics of industries

-Every industry faces both negatives and positives based on their industry type when it comes to marketing; open rates is no exception.
-Nonprofit organizations generate the highest open rates with a 29% average.
-Business-to-consumers (B2C) companies and business-to-business (B2B) companies produce 23% and 20%, respectively.
+Every industry faces both negatives and positives based on its industry type when it comes to marketing; open rates are no exception.
+Nonprofit organizations generate the highest open rates with a 29 percent average.
+Business-to-consumers companies and business-to-business companies produce 23 percent and 20 percent, respectively.

 The power of mobility

-Mobile use is obviously important for any sort of marketing strategy.
-More than half, 51%, of emails are opened with a Smartphone or tablet.
-Because of this, it’s vital that companies make their emails mobile receptive.
+Mobile use is crucial for any marketing strategy.
+More than half 51 percent of emails are opened with a smartphone or tablet.
+Because of this, companies must make their emails mobile receptive.